The following dedicated individuals were elected at the

 3 year term

-Elizabeth May, other great Greens and all the hard work of campaign and background volunteers is bringing the Green Vision before Canadians, we are making a difference.
+Elizabeth May, along with other great Greens, and all the hard working campaign and background volunteers, is bringing the Green Vision before Canadians; we are making a difference.

 I also retired last Sept 2017 as a caregiver after 24 years.

-I believe the Green voice both Federal and Provincial needs to be heard in Canada to change course from a disastrous climate crisis and would very much appreciate the opportunity to continue that work in the EDA.
+I believe the Green voice, both Federal and Provincial, needs to be heard in Canada in order to change course from a disastrous climate crisis.
+I would very much appreciate the opportunity to continue that work in the EDA.

 Shelagh Levey (Chair of Inter-generational Engagement)